TuranDev/Beaglebone-Black-Oscilloscope/README.md

 # Beaglebone-Black-Oscilloscope

-This is the instructions and code for a little side project I undertook while doing some DSP work at university.
+These are the instructions and code for a little side project I undertook while doing some DSP work.
 With a few components (Listed Below) It turns a Beaglebone Black into a simple oscilliscope annd signal generator.

 The pinouts are in the connections folder.